 The Self

-What are some of the differences/similarities between the avocado and artichoke views of the self?
+What are some differences/similarities between the avocado and artichoke views of the self?

-Avocado is a green-skinned, yellow flesh fruit and has a seed at its center.
-The seed at its center is often very large and, when dried and planted, can produce an entire new avocado tree with more fruits.
+Avocado is a green-skinned, yellow flesh fruit with a seed at its center.
+The seed at its center is often giant and, when dried and planted, can produce an entire new avocado tree with more fruits.
 The Artichoke is a flower head of a similarly named plant.
 The flower comprises numerous layers that will leave nothing if all are peeled off.
-The Artichoke has no core, and hence, once the layers are peeled, it ceases to exist.
+The Artichoke has no core; hence, once the layers are peeled, it ceases to exist.
 A layer of Artichoke cannot produce a plant of a similar kind.
 In the avocado view, a person is viewed as having a stable and enduring self at one’s core.
-In the artichoke view, a person is viewed as being a protean with a stable core that is not enduring (Mitchell, 2018).
+In the artichoke view, a person is viewed as a protean with a stable core that is not enduring (Mitchell, 2018).

-What is the core essence human beings are said to share?
+What is the essential human beings are said to share?

 Two examples of the avocado viewpoint are Judaism and Christianity traditions.
 In both views, the traditions assert that humans are imperfect yet are created to serve God and love Him while at it.
 Similar to avocados, human beings on the outside appear ordinary, while at the core of a person’s heart, they are divine.
 God is sought from the heart.
-Just as an avocado’s main purpose lies in its core, the seed, to produce a similar kind of fruit, so too are human beings.
-Humans are truly what is in their core (heart) and not what is viewed on the outward physical self.
-Human beings are created in God’s likeness, which makes every person special (Marajan, (n.d.).
+Just as an avocado’s primary purpose lies in its core, the seed, to produce a similar kind of fruit, so are human beings.
+Humans are indeed what is in their core (heart) and not what is viewed on the outward physical self.
+Humans are created in God’s likeness, making every one unique (Marajan, (n.d.).

 What is the relationship between human and divine nature?

-The artichoke viewpoint with regard to human nature is where a person is believed to exist with no particular purpose (Marajan, n.d.).
+The artichoke viewpoint about human nature is that a person is believed to exist with no particular purpose (Marajan, n.d.).
 Society makes people adapt to the changes it makes.
 When there are constant changes in society, human beings adapt by adding layers to their lives, character, and being.
-In the same way that an artichoke has a base but no core, so too do human beings; they use the bases to help in choosing life paths.
-The bases also help persons to direct their individual conduct in life.
+In the same way, an artichoke has a base but no core, and so do human beings; they use the bases to help choose life paths.
+The bases also help persons to direct their conduct in life.
 Examples of Artichoke viewpoints are described in expressions such as ‘we are gonna die anyway,’ ‘Carpe diem,’ or ‘You Only Live Once.’
 People with the artichoke viewpoint have no conduct of what is wrong or right, have no rules that govern their lives, and sometimes have difficulty making decisions.
-This is because such people have no core or guiding principles in their lives.
-Such people believe that every person determines their individual fate, has a right to make choices and takes responsibility for the same.
+This is because such people have no core or guiding principles.
+Such people believe that every person determines their fate, has a right to make choices, and takes responsibility for the same.

 References